-1. PaaSage Configuration Storyboard
+PaaSage Modelling Storyboard

-In the formation of the Configuration Model the main component used is the Profiler.
-The user takes a back seat and is able to monitor the platform's progress as illustrated in Figure 5.
+In the formation of the Constraint Problem Model the main component used is the Profiler.
+The user takes a back seat and is able to monitor the platform's progress as illustrated in Figure 6.

-Figure 6 Storyboard Configuration Phase
+Figure 6 Storyboard Modelling Phase

-During the eScience configuration the dependencies in the workflow are checked by the Profiler to ensure that the application is suited for deployment on the Cloud.
+During the eScience modelling the dependencies in the workflow are checked by the Profiler to ensure that the application is suited for deployment on the Cloud.
 In particular focus is given to non-functional characteristics such as performance and security policy which have a strong influence on how the deployment is configured.

-ERP configuration is dictated by which dependencies exist between the workflow components upon deployment.
+ERP modelling is dictated by which dependencies exist between the workflow components upon deployment.
 In addition to this client side applications capable of processing data off-line will be identified.

-The eGovernment use case during configuration is driven by data security and the need to identify and separate potential data for public or private Cloud processing.
-This is complicated by the data processing rules also affecting location of service deployment either on Public or Private Clouds.
+The eGovernment use case during modelling is driven by data security and the need to identify and separate potential data for public or private Cloud processing.
+This is complicated by the data processing rules also affecting location of service deployment either on Public or Private Clouds; public and/or private cloud deployment can also satisfy such a data security constraint for the financial use case.

-Airline Scheduling is again concerned with data dependencies during configuration.
-As the key function is to support rapid scalability the data and service dependencies have to be supported in the configuration to enable this.
+Airline Scheduling is again concerned with data dependencies during modelling.
+As the key function is to support rapid scalability the data and service dependencies have to be supported in the modelling to enable this.